milani/gpufan/README.md

 nvfan
 ======

-A module to control Nvidia Graphic Cards' fan in your python script.
+A module to control Nvidia Graphic Cards' fan within python.
+Features:
+* set constant fan speed
+* set more aggressive fan schedule compared to stock to avoid overhaeting when doing Deep Learning or other computationally intense tasks

 ## Why?

 My deep learning rig contains 2 GTX 1080ti graphic cards with no liquid cooling.
 It takes only a few minutes for the GPUs to hit the thermal threshold of 86°C after I start a training process.
 Yet, it only uses fans at 50% rate.

-There is an option to control fan speed manually using Nvidia Preferences GUI.
-But it annoys me run a desktop to control fans!

-There are scripts around that use `nvidia-settings` to control fan right in the command line.
-Actually, I used them a lot and I am not satisfied.
-So I built mine.
+This module uses a more aggressive fan speed and therefore avoids overheating, and thus throttling of GPU frequency at around 90° Celsius.

 ## What is special about it?

-It integrates with my python scripts.
-The immediate benefit is that it gives control back to the driver after the work is finished.
-So I don't hear the noise more than necessary!

-It can be used as a standalone script with enough options to control GPUs indiviually.
+The only thing you have to do is select a GPU where you want the more aggressive fan speed.
+This could be for instance right before you start your Deep Learning pipeline.
+When the python interpreter exits, the fan speed regulation is automatically given back to the nvidia driver.

 # How to use it?